Tony Judt: Israel

-In a March 2007 interview, Judt argued the American need to block criticism of Israel stemmed from the rise of identity politics in the U.S. "I didn't think I knew until then just how deep and how uniquely American this obsession with blocking any criticism of Israel is.
+In a March 2007 interview, Judt argued the American need to block criticism of Israel stemmed from the rise of identity politics in the US.
+"I didn't think I knew until then just how deep and how uniquely American this obsession with blocking any criticism of Israel is.
 It is uniquely American."
 He added ruefully: "Apparently, the line you take on Israel trumps everything else in life".

 Asked during an interview with NPR shortly before his death about his taste for controversy, Judt said, "I've only ever published four little essays in a lifetime of book writing and lecturing and teaching, just four little essays which touched controversially on painful bits of other people's anatomies, so to speak.
 Two of them were about Israel".

 Critical reception

 Judt's peers praised him for his wide-ranging knowledge and versatility in historical analysis.
 Jonathan Freedland wrote in NYRB, "There are not many professors in any field equipped to produce, for example, learned essays on the novels of Primo Levi and the writings of the now forgotten Manès Sperber—yet also able to turn their hand to, say, a close, diplomatic analysis of the Cuban missile crisis of 1962."
 Freedland added that Judt had demonstrated "through more than a decade of essays written for America's foremost journals... that he belongs to each one of those rare, polymathic categories."
 In reviewing Judt's Reappraisals: Reflections on the Forgotten Twentieth Century, Freedland wrote that Judt had put conscience ahead of friendship during his life and demanded the same courage in others.

-In 2009, Judt received a Special Orwell Prize for Lifetime Achievement for his contribution to British political writing.
+In 2009 Judt received a Special Orwell Prize for Lifetime Achievement for his contribution to British political writing.

-Some of his peers had a more critical view of Judt.
-Dylan Riley of the University of California, Berkeley, argued that Judt was more of a pamphleteer and a polemicist than a historian, and that he changed his views without hesitation or good reason.
+Some of Judt's peers had a more critical view of him.
+Dylan John Riley of the University of California, Berkeley, argued that Judt was more of a pamphleteer and a polemicist than a historian, and that he changed his views without hesitation or good reason.

-In 2007 Judt received the Hannah Arendt Prize for Political Thought (German: Hannah-Arendt-Preis für politisches Denken), a prize awarded to individuals representing the tradition of political theorist Hannah Arendt, especially in regard to totalitarianism.
+In 2007 Judt received the Hannah Arendt Prize for Political Thought (German: Hannah-Arendt-Preis für politisches Denken), a prize awarded to individuals representing the tradition of the political theorist Hannah Arendt, especially in regard to totalitarianism.
 It was instituted by the German Heinrich Böll Foundation (affiliated with the Alliance '90/The Greens) and the government of Bremen in 1994, and is awarded by an international jury.